Young-ook/data-lab-on-wsl/README.md

 # Data on WSL(Windows Subsystem for Linux)
+> [!TIP]
-This is a project shows how to build an AI/ML system in a WSL environment.
+> This is a project shows how to build an AI/ML system in a WSL environment.
 Of course, the same can be applied in a general Linux environment.

 ## Install Debian on WSL
 Open Settings > Apps > Programs and Features > Turn Windows features on or off dialog and select the *Windows Subsystem for Linux* to enable WSL on your system.
 You may reboot your system.